Pearls Before Swine by Stephan Pastis for August 03, 2014

 I fit a few of these, one up to a point.
 Back then there was a lot more you could get away with than today.
 One of the things I love today is the folks who scream about kids not getting enough exercise and then turn around and scream that kids will hurt themselves if they do exercise.

-Phil (full phname Philip Philop) over 7 years ago
+Phil (full phname Philip Philop) almost 8 years ago

 You should see Terry’s parents in “the 26 storey treehouse” if you think THIS is bad.